torvalds/linux/Documentation/gpu/introduction.rst

 External References
 ===================

-Delving into a Linux kernel subsystem for the first time can be an overwhelming experience, one needs to get familiar with all the concepts and learn about the subsystem's internals, among other details.
+Delving into a GNU/Linux kernel subsystem for the first time can be an overwhelming experience, one needs to get familiar with all the concepts and learn about the subsystem's internals, among other details.